-The design, materials and methods of construction of reproductions are indistinguishable from those in use at the time and place represented.
+The design, materials and methods of construction of reproductions are indistinguishable from those in use at the time and place represented when in public view.

-The interpretation of the theme depicted, and all activities as presented, is focused, accurate and supported by the historical record and current scholarship and research data.
+The interpretation of the theme depicted, and all activities as presented, is focused to group goals and aims, is accurate within the historical context of its display and is supported by the historical record and research material.

-All members preserve, display or interpret their selected theme or activity in a manner that is readily understandable, accurate, and documented.
-The presentation should be uniform in quality across all members.
+All individual QLHF members preserve, display or interpret their selected theme or activity in a manner that is readily understood, accurate, and documented.
+The presentation should be uniform in quality and in harmony across all members within their group.

 All public-focused performances are authentic, of high quality, and conducted in a safe manner.

 Engages in the dramatic performance, restaging or recreation of identified or identifiable socially historical eras or events which may include the exhibiting or display of the manner of operation, the method of wear of garments or apparel, social graces, mannerisms, interactions and day to day activities, machines, devices and weaponry across a historical spectrum and which may or may not necessarily be limited to a static, singular or group nature.

 Made up of all appropriate and authentically necessary components

 A portfolio of materials drawn from reliable sources which demonstrates the authenticity of a QLHF member or their group’s impression is an integral part of the process, and should be supplied any time an application is made for whatever purpose or at the request of QLHF Members or the QLHF Committee.

 It allows for an open and equitable peer review process of appraisal based upon information collated by the QLHF Member and/or member group.